curtis9662/Mergers/PW_mgmt.md

 2. Navigate to the vault you wish to export.
 3. In the top menu bar, click **File** > **Export** > **[Name of your Vault]**.
 4. If in the online version navigate to https://lastpass.com/vault/ then select --Advanced Options-- in the left pane then, Under **MANAGE YOUR VAULT** select --Export--
+⚠️⚠️⚠️⚠️⚠️ DISREGARD THE SCREENSHOTS for 1PASS Users ⚠️⚠️⚠️⚠️⚠️ The Process is essentialy technically congruent.
 <img width="1888" height="904" alt="image" src="https://github.com/user-attachments/assets/b56737ef-0f1d-4a1e-b86f-7371deb85b13" />
 ```Await the Export Email...```
 You should receive an email as shown: